Defining Objectives and Goals

 Step 8 | Event and Team-Building Activity Planning

 We always recommend a mix of icebreakers, games, and offsite activities that are related to the destination, like horseback riding in Pikes Peak, Colorado, or wine tasting in Cape Town.
+These shared experiences during the retreat create lasting bonds, improve team performance, and help build a sense of unity.
+Certain activities are also designed to spark creativity and drive innovation within the team.
 The latter may want to be planned in full before you send out those registration surveys, though, if they’re optional activities – if they’re required, they can wait until this step.

 Step 9 | Pre-Event Preparation